 Bird Survey Techniques for Professionals

-BTO are renowned for the exceptionally high quality of our data and analyses, and we have been developing and using various bird survey techniques for more than 80 years, and are recognised as the experts in bird survey methodology.
+BTO are renowned for the exceptionally high quality of our data and analyses.
+We have been developing and using various bird survey techniques for more than 80 years, and are recognised as the experts in bird survey methodology.
 We also have extensive experience in training people to use these methods.

 What is the difference between BTO training courses for professionals and volunteers?

 Our courses for volunteers focus on bird identification skills and how to use these in BTO volunteer surveys.
-Those courses do not cover territory mapping or point count methodology, nor the application of any survey methodology to the EIA process.
+They do not cover territory mapping or point count methodology, nor survey methodologies in relation to the EIA process.

-A 2-day certificated* training course in bird survey methodologies involving indoor taught theory sessions and with plenty of practical outdoor practice covering:
+A 2-day certificated* training course in bird survey methodologies involving indoor theory sessions and plenty of practical outdoor practice, covering:

 - Overview of BTO surveys